 Next, create a compelling vision for your business.
 Where do you want to get it?
 This will help inspire you and guide you.
 And finally, your mission- how will you achieve your vision and realise its purpose?
 This will keep you focused on what you should be doing and who you’re doing this for.

-If you need some help with this – remember your learning attitude – I’ve written some guidance on how to write these compelling ‘core statements’ in an article that resides in my free membership site, Build Your Business Foundation.
+If you need some help with this – remember your learning attitude – I’ve written some guidance on how to write these compelling ‘core statements’ in an article that resides in my library of free resource.
 Click the link and gain access to this article and tons of other material that can help and maybe even inspire you.

 Photo Credit: Dave Dugdale @ Flickr